syncfusion-content/wpf-docs/wpf/DataGrid/Getting-Started.md

 ---
 layout: post
-title: Getting started with WPF DataGrid control | Syncfusion
+title: Getting Started with WPF DataGrid control | Syncfusion
-description: Learn here about getting started with Syncfusion WPF DataGrid (SfDataGrid) control and more details.
+description: Learn here about getting started with Syncfusion WPF DataGrid (SfDataGrid) control, its elements and more.
 platform: wpf
 control: SfDataGrid
 documentation: ug
 ---

-# Getting started with WPF DataGrid (SfDataGrid)
+# Getting Started with WPF DataGrid (SfDataGrid)

 This section provides a quick overview for working with the [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) for WPF.
 Walk through the entire process of creating a real world of this control.